lambdatoast/elm-json/README.md

 Convenient and composable translation between JSON and Elm types, with helpful error messages.

-The main things this library provides are:
+The main use cases of this library are:

-* Functions for creating composable and extensible JSON codecs
+* Creating composable and extensible JSON codecs.
-* Functions for delving into the parts of a JSON that you care about.
+* Decoding the bits of JSON that you actually care about.

 ## Decoding examples